kcm2/ab/references/angelbeatshd.rst

 Chapter 14.5
 -------------

-* A day/few days later, classmates reconise Hisako and Iwasawa and are fans of them.
+* A day/few days later, classmates recognise Hisako and Iwasawa and are fans of them.
 * Iwasawa goes to Hisako's room, while she was having a bath.
 Iwasawa suggests a band name, which Hisako rejects.
 * Iwasawa plays a game where she pokes Hisako's breasts and she has to guess what she was poked with.
 Hisako says that it tickles a lot and Iwasawa reveals that it was with the end of a piece of guitar string.
 * Iwasawa reflects and over she mentions that she isn't alone anymore after meeting Hisako.
 * Kanade knocks on her door, they panic and try to hide their guitars.
 Iwasawa slips on some paper and Kanade hears a thud.
 * Kanade barges in "what was that noise" and notices Hisako, topless, on top of Iwasawa.
 * Kanade is shocked, but says "it's already time for bed, so please finish in the morning".
 She leaves and shuts the door.
-Hisako goes "finish what" and is embarassed.
+Hisako goes "finish what" and is embarrassed.

 Volume 3
 ==========